C14706715/Assignment-3/README.md

 What I learned:
--@Override: This overrides the functionality of the specified method\n -?: This is a conditional operator
+-@Override: This overrides the functionality of the specified method -?: This is a conditional operator
 -Private: This means it can only be accessed by instances of the same object class
 -Canvas: Java object which allows me to draw to the game window